-I made that recommendation for the first time in 1998.
+About 25 years ago, made that suggestion.
 Back then, I didn’t recognize the flaw in the instruction.
-I was telling North Americans to consider Panama for warm-weather affordable retirement… not realizing that the suggestion was nonsense.
+I was telling North Americans to consider Panama for warm-weather cheap retirement… not realizing that the suggestion was nonsense.

 You aren’t retiring to Panama… not then nor now… any more than you’re retiring to the United States.
 When retiring anywhere in the world, you’ve got to thin-slice your options.

-Two decades ago, Panama was homologous enough that my naively generalized recommendation wasn’t as misleading as it would be today.
-In the past 20 years, this little country has developed into very different regions… each of which makes more or less sense for today’s retiree looking to reinvent his life overseas.
+Two-and-a-half decades ago, Panama was underdeveloped.
+It was enough that my naive suggestion wasn’t as deceptive as it would be today.
+In the past 25 years, Panama has developed into very different regions… each of which makes more or less sense for today’s retiree looking to reinvent his life abroad.

 Let’s consider the specific options one by one…

 Generally, I no longer recommend Panama City for retirement.
-For sure, this city is not the screaming-bargain retirement option it was two decades ago.
+For sure, this city is not the screaming-bargain retirement option it was 20 years ago.

-Panama City has evolved over the past 20 years into a global business hub, a boomtown attracting investors, entrepreneurs, executives, and opportunity seekers from around the world.
-Panama’s capital is a competitive financial services center and a banking haven.
-Big businesses from Dell and Proctor & Gamble to Caterpillar, DHL, and Dole Food have based themselves here, invested in brick-and-mortar operations, and imported and attracted foreign workforces that total in the tens of thousands.
+Panama City has evolved over the past 25 years into a global business hub.
+The boomtown attracted investors, entrepreneurs, and executives.
+Opportunity seekers came from around the world.
+Panama’s capital is a competitive financial services center.
+It’s also a banking haven.
+Big businesses from Procter & Gamble to Caterpillar and DHL, have based themselves here.
+They´ve invested in brick-and-mortar operations, and imported and attracted foreign workforces.

-All this global attention and demand has translated into a steadily rising cost of living.
+All this global attention and demand has translated into rising the cost of living.

-It has also meant continued development of city services and of the available standard of living.
-Panama City 2019 deserves a place among the world’s brand-name cities for the bona fide luxury-level lifestyle it hides.
+It has also meant continued development of city services.
+Available standard of living has gone up too.
+Panama City deserves a place among the world’s brand-name cities.
+Especially for the bona fide luxury-level lifestyle it hides.

-I say hides, because “luxury” isn’t the word that comes to mind when you see Panama City for the first time.
-Depending where specifically you’re looking in this city you don’t recognize that luxury’s on the table until you’ve glimpsed beneath the grimy, gritty, sweaty surface.
+I say hides, because “luxury” isn’t the word to come to mind to describe Panama City.
+At least not when you see it for the first time.
+You don’t recognize that luxury’s on the table until you’ve seen this city’s lavish exterior.

-In Panama City 2019, you can buy or rent a Pacific Ocean-view penthouse apartment with a doorman, a concierge, a gym, a spa, and pools with swim-up bar service… all the comforts of penthouse living in any brand-name city.
+In Panama City 2019, you can rent (or own) a Pacific Ocean-view penthouse apartment.
+This comes with a doorman, a concierge, a gym, a spa, and pools with poolside bar service… all the comforts of penthouse living in any brand-name city.

-You can have a driver, a maid, a personal trainer, and a private chef…
+You can have a driver, a maid, and a chef…

-You can eat out in five-star restaurants every night of the week.
-You can spend your days shopping for Hermès, Cartier, and Jimmy Choo and your nights hopping from club to club or engaged in high-stakes poker playoffs.
+Moreover, eating out in five-star restaurants every night of the week.
+You can spend your days shopping for Hermès, Cartier, and Jimmy Choo.
+Extend your nights hopping from club to club.
+Hit the casino for high-stakes poker playoffs.

-Each Friday (or Thursday… why not?), you can take off in your SUV for your beach villa or hop aboard your yacht for a weekend cruise…
+Each Friday (or Thursday… why not?), you can take off in your SUV for your beach house or hop aboard your yacht for a weekend cruise…

 That kind of jet-set lifestyle is increasingly common in Panama City.

-If that’s the kind of lifestyle you dream of for your retirement, then put Panama City at the top of your list, because luxury living Panama City-style is a relative bargain.
-That penthouse, the SUV, all the staff, all the nights out, all the weekends at the beach, and all the paraphernalia required to support it all comes at a fraction the cost of a comparable lifestyle in, say, Miami.
-You could live the luxe life in Panama City for as little as, say, US$5,000 per month (though you could also spend many times that on your bright-lights, big-city Panama adventure).
+If that’s the kind of lifestyle you dream of for your retirement.
+Put Panama City at the top of your list, because luxury living Panama City-style is a relative bargain.
+That penthouse, the SUV, all the staff, all the nights out, and all the weekends at the beach comes at a fraction the cost.
+You could have it all for as little as, say, US$5,000 per month.
+Though you could also spend many times that on your bright-lights-big-city Panama life.

-You could also live in Panama City on much less than US$5,000 per month, but life in this city can become a lot less comfortable on a more limited budget… which is why I no longer recommend Panama City as a top retirement haven.
+You can retire in Panama City on much less than US$5,000 per month.
+But life in this city can become a whole lot less comfortable on a more limited budget… which is why I no longer recommend Panama City as a top retirement haven.

 The biggest downside to Panama City living on any budget or with any agenda is the weather.
 It’s hot and humid year-round.
 Thus the need for a weekend beach house…